A7mat/a7mat/README.md

 - ⚡ Fun fact: ...
 -->

-Hi 👋 I’m Ahmad, a full-stack developer who enjoys working across the stack — from crafting responsive frontends in Vue/React 🎨 to building solid backends with Python/Django ⚙️.
+I’m Ahmad, a full-stack developer who enjoys working across the stack — from crafting responsive frontends in Vue/React 🎨 to building solid backends with Python/Django ⚙️.

 🔒 Most of my commits live on private GitLab repos (work projects),